jkaninda/goma-gateway/docs/middleware/add-prefix.md

 - To ensure requests have a consistent prefix before reaching the backend services.
 - To manage routing for services with path-based prefixes.

-For scenarios requiring more complex URL modifications, consider using middleware like `RegexRewrite`.
+For scenarios requiring more complex URL modifications, consider using middleware like `RedirectRegex`.